hamb0n-3/ora_enum/README.md

   - **Enumeration Mode**: Deeply audits a user's permissions, lists accessible schemas/tables, and finds sensitive data.
   - **Password Spraying Mode**: Efficiently tests lists of usernames and passwords against multiple databases.
   - **Direct Query Mode**: Executes a single SQL query for targeted data gathering.
+  - **Interactive SQL Shell**: Drops into a fully interactive SQL client for a specific database connection, perfect for manual exploration.
 - **Flexible Credential & Target Handling**: Provide credentials and DSNs individually, as comma-separated lists, or from files.
 This makes managing large-scale operations simple and scriptable.
 - **Privileged Connection Support**: Use the `--as-sysdba` flag to connect with `SYSDBA` privileges, essential for querying internal `SYS` objects and performing administrative enumeration.
 - **Smart Scoping**: Automatically uses the best available data dictionary views (`DBA_`, `ALL_`, `USER_`) based on the current user's permissions.
 This ensures that enumeration categories like `dblinks` and `sensitive` return the maximum possible data.